Critonyx

 Architect

-Tenancy model, data model, billing model, auth model.
+Tenancy model, data model, billing model, and auth model.
 The four decisions that determine whether the product scales or stalls.
 We make them before any feature work begins.

 D